-The Site ECO is required to maintain an up-to-date and current Environmental Incident Log (environmental diary).
+The EPC is required to maintain an up-to-date and current Environmental Incident Log (environmental diary).
 The Environmental Incident Log is a means to record all environmental incidents and/or all non-compliance events.
+The up to date environmental incident log must be submitted to the Principal ECO and site ECO on a Monthly Basis.